MISP/misp-website/content/events.md

 ### MISP Hackathon

-The previous Hackathon was in October 2021: [Open Source Security Hackathon](/hackathon/)

 ### Past events

-You can find past events [here](/past-events/).
+You can find past events [here](/past-events/) and video of the trainings in the [documentation page](https://www.misp-project.org/documentation/).